idamsufiana/BasicRules/README.md

   	12. follow tech Youtuber to stay update latest tech and create a nice setup to make a good life
    	13. Be Multi-Languages programmer, Python is other best choice
     14. Make everyday deadline: for leetcode, practice, take a course or project
-    15. Read Clean Code & Refactoring
-    16. Be Proactive and autonomous
+    15. Be Proactive and autonomous
-    17. Non Usury Business
+    16. Non Usury Business